A Lorentzian renormalisation group equation for gauge theories: The functional approach to pAQFT

 \subsection{Kinematics}

 In this section we briefly review the BV formalism in pAQFT, mainly to set the notation and provide the important definitions.
-We refer to \cite{FR, Fredenhagen2013, Rejzner2015} for the papers in which the formalism has been developed and thoroughly discussed.
-There, the role of categorical concepts is emphasised in order to make the general covariance of the theory manifest.
-The functional approach to pAQFT and the causal renormalization procedure have been introduced and discussed in \cite{Brunetti2009}.
+We refer to \cite{FR, Fredenhagen2013, Hollands2008, Rejzner2015} for the papers in which the formalism has been developed and thoroughly discussed.
+In particular, in \cite{FR,Fredenhagen2013} the role of categorical concepts is emphasised in order to make the general covariance of the theory manifest.
+The functional approach to pAQFT and the causal renormalization procedure have been thoroughly discussed in \cite{Brunetti2009}.
 For a more complete introduction to these subjects, one can see the book \cite{Rejzner2016} and references therein.